.

 If These Walls Could Talk, Part II: Horrific Murder-Suicide Shocks Campbell

-In we traced the history of our property from Santa Clara Mission grazing land to Benjamin Campbell to J.C.
+In Part I we traced the history of our property from Santa Clara Mission grazing land to Benjamin Campbell to J.C.
 Ainsley to 1947 when our house was built.
 Here in Part II we share the story of the prominent Campbellite who built our house.

 In 1943 James Benjamin Arends and his sons J.B., Jr. and Emerson ("Doc") purchased the Campbell Lumber Company, located on the corner of E. Campbell Ave and Foote next to the railroad tracks.
 Established in 1895 as the Campbell branch of the Santa Clara Valley Mill and Lumber Company, the Campbell Lumber Company supplied much of the building materials for this growing town.
 At the time of its closing in 1983 the Campbell Lumber Company was Campbell's oldest business.